jonaslanzlinger/EDPO-Group1-Project/README.md

 > NOTE: In case you run the project with the simulated factory it is crucial to do steps 3-6 in a timely manner (about 30 seconds) because
 > the factory simulator emits MQTT messages with the content of the data dump of a live factory recording.
 Therefore, you will also need
 > to test with the exact same order as we did in the live factory recording (blue, red, white - 3 orders).
 > In case you run the project with the real factory, step 3 is skipped.
+(Please get in touch with one of us.
+We would setup everything for you in this case.)

 3. (only Simulated Factory) Open the browser and go to `http://localhost:8085/send` to start the factory simulator.
    MQTT messages will be produced each tenth of a second from now.